 Even with active voice communication with your team, it is still good to ping the exact location of what you are trying to communicate so that the information can be relayed instantly.

-This guide will show you how to ping in Back 4 Blood and give more active commands from the ping wheel for your team’s success.
+This guide will show you how to ping in Back 4 Blood and how to use pings most effectively for your team’s success.

 Using the Ping Wheel